juank-pa/JKLocalNotifications-ANE/README.md

 `$HOME/Developer/AIR_SDK` so it will be a good idea to place it there.
 If you still decide to place the SDK somewhere else please update the corresponding shell files.
 * XCode 8.2.1 or greater with support for iOS 8.4 or greater.
-* Eclipse or the Android Studio.
+* Android Studio for the Android native code.

 # The Objective-C source code
 This is basically an XCode project placed at the `src/XCode` directory.